MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-admin-reference.md

 This topic provides step-by-step instructions about how to set up and configure virtual entities for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] apps in Common Data Service.

 ## Getting the solution
 The Common Data Service solution for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entities must be installed from Microsoft AppSource virtual entity solution.
-For more information, see [[!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity](https://appsource.microsoft.com/product/dynamics-crm/mscrm.finance_and_operations_virtual_entity).
+For more information, see [[!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity](https://appsource.microsoft.com/product/dynamics-crm/@henrikwh).

 Ensure the following solutions are installed in Common Data Service.
 These solutions must be extracted from the downloaded package.

 - **Dynamics365Company** - This adds the **Company** entity, which is referenced by all [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entities with a PrimaryCompanyContext metadata value.

-- **MicrosoftOperationsVESupport** - This provides the core support for the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity feature.
+- **MicrosoftBusinessCentralVESupport** - This provides the core support for the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity feature.

-- **MicrosoftOperationsERPCatalog** - This provides a list of available [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entities through the mserp_financeandoperationsentity virtual entity.
+- **MicrosoftBusinessCentralERPCatalog** - This provides a list of available [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entities through the mserp_financeandoperationsentity virtual entity.

-- **MicrosoftOperationsERPVE** - This is the API-managed solution, which will contain the generated virtual entities as they are made visible.
+- **MicrosoftBusinessCentralVEAnchor** - This is the API-managed solution, which will contain the generated virtual entities as they are made visible. @lukasz

 ## Authentication and authorization